When you graduate and step into the “real world,” one of the many challenges you'll have to face is budgeting your money.

 It is something you, as a user, would want in an app.

-These account protection methods are in place to make sure your assets are safe.
+These account protection methods are in place to make sure your money is safe.

 What Are The Best Free Budgeting Apps?

-I’ll share insights on some best budgeting apps in terms of performance, cost, and features.
+I’ll share insights on their performance, cost, and features.

-Here are the five best budgeting apps out in the market today.
+Here are the five best budgeting apps available to download today:

 1. You Need A Budget (YNAB)